Paul Worrilow: Philadelphia Eagles

 On April 3, 2018, Worrilow signed with the Philadelphia Eagles.
 On May 22, 2018, Worrilow tore his ACL on the first day of OTAs, ending his season.
 He was officially placed on injured reserve on June 13, 2018.

 On January 30, 2019, Worrilow signed a one-year contract extension with the Eagles.
 He was released by the Eagles on August 18, 2019.

 Baltimore Ravens

 Worrilow signed with the Baltimore Ravens on August 23, 2019.
 He requested his release from the team the next day to decide his future in the NFL.
-He worked out for the Eagles on September 10 and October 8, 2019, and for the New York Jets on November 1, 2019.
+Worrilow worked out for the Eagles on September 10 and October 8, and for the New York Jets on November 1.

 New York Jets

 On November 5, 2019, Worrilow was signed by the New York Jets.

-On September 16, 2020, Worrilow was signed to the New York Jets practice squad, but was released on September 22, he then retired from his professional playing career.
+On September 16, 2020, Worrilow was signed to the Jets' practice squad, but was released on September 22, he then retired from his professional playing career.